ryu10/sbc6802/README.md

 ### Rev. 1

 * The front silk for D1 shows wrong polarity.
-Connect the kathode wire on the left side.
+Connect the cathode wire to the left pad.
-* The case for Y1 should be kept high so that it would not interfere with D1 and other parts nearby.
+* The case of crystal Y1 should be slightly raised from the PCB so that it would not interfere with D1 and other components nearby.
-* The input pins of unused gates of U2 are not grounded.
-Connect pins #9, #11 and #13 to the ground.
+* The input pins of unused gates of U2 are floating.
+Wire #9, #11 and #13 pins of U2 to GND.

 ## References